-- 4. Staff attended meetings of 11 neighborhood associations and several other community organizations in 2016 to introduce the project to interested stakeholders and get initial feedback on ADUs.
-The primary issue raised at the meetings was a desire to require parking for ADUs. - 5.
+- 5. Staff attended meetings of 11 neighborhood associations and several other community organizations in 2016 to introduce the project to interested stakeholders and get initial feedback on ADUs.
+The primary issue raised at the meetings was a desire to require parking for ADUs. - 6.
 The Housing Choices Advisory Committee was formed in 2016 to provide guidance and advise staff on how ADUs should be regulated in Salem.
 The committee met in October and November of 2016, with both meetings open and available to the public.
 The committee was very supportive of allowing ADUs in Salem and generally favored establishing flexible regulations that would encourage people to develop ADUs.
 For example, the committee generally supported allowing ADUs to be up to 1,000 square in size, or 75 percent of the main house's area, whichever is less.
 It also recommended detached ADUs to be up to 20 feet in height. - 7.
-In January 2017, staff reached out to all of the neighborhood associations in Salem and provided them with draft regulations for ADUs that reflected the committee and public input received so far.
-Staff asked the neighborhood association chairs and land use chairs for their feedback on the draft regulations and attended several meetings of to answer questions and get additional input.
-Seven neighborhood associations responded or provided input, including Faye Wright Neighborhood Association, Lansing Neighborhood Association, South Central Association of Neighbors (SCAN), East Lancaster Neighborhood Association (ELNA), West Salem Neighborhood Association,
+Staff held a public open house on November 29 to answer questions about ADUs and get additional input from the public.
+More than 50 people attended and offered their thoughts on a variety of potential standards for ADUs, including maximum size, maximum height, minimum setbacks, parking requirements, owner-occupancy requirements, and design standards.
+A full summary of the input received at the open house can be found on the project website: